|

 Following the opening of the new south entrance, working continued during Summer 2008 on the platforms, north station entrance, and some additional work at the south entrance and busway.

-The project is expected to be completed in 2009.
-The Regional Transportation Authority and proceeds from CTA Bonds are providing the funding.
+The Regional Transportation Authority and proceeds from CTA Bonds provided the funding.

 |